mesaugat/tech-companies-in-nepal/README.md

 # Tech Companies in Nepal

-List of tech companies (or teams) that are based or working in Nepal :nepal:
+List of tech companies (or teams) that are based or working in Nepal. :nepal:

 |     |     |     |     |     |     |     |     |     |
 |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |